openxpki/openxpki/README.md

 ## Release

 There is no planned release schedule, we make new releases after fixing relevant bugs or adding new features.

-You can download packages for Debian, Ubuntu and SuSE from the [package mirror](http://packages.openxpki.org).
+Packages for Debian are provided via our [package mirror](http://packages.openxpki.org), prebuild docker images are available via Dockerhub ([whiterabbitsecurity/openxpki](https://hub.docker.com/r/whiterabbitsecurity/openxpki)).

+Packages for SLES, RHEL, Ubuntu are available via subscription plans.

+## Getting Started

+A public demo is available at http://demo.openxpki.org/.

+To run OpenXPKI yourself get a Debian box (**Jessie** for v2, Buster for v3 (planned for fall 2019) ready and download the packages from the [package mirror](http://packages.openxpki.org).
+The packages come with a full-featured sample config and a sample setup script - this gets your PKI up in less than 5 minutes!
+Just follow our [Quickstart Instructions](https://openxpki.readthedocs.io/en/latest/quickstart.html).

-# Support / Issue Tracker
+## Support / Issue Tracker

 Check out the documentation on [readthedocs](http://openxpki.readthedocs.org/).
 There is also a [complete quickstart manual](http://openxpki.readthedocs.org/en/latest/quickstart.html).

 Please use the [projects mailing lists](https://lists.sourceforge.net/lists/listinfo/openxpki-users) to get support.
 Please do **NOT** use the github issue tracker for general support and ask on the list before filing an issue.
 If you file an issue, add sufficient information to reproduce the problem.

-# Contributing
+## Contributing

 Contributions are always welcome.
 Please fork and make a pull request against the development branch.
 Please also add you name to the AUTHORS file (which implies that you agree with the contributors license agreement).

-# License
+## License

 Apache License 2.0, also see LICENSE